What is Feline Enrichment?

 Adding new and interesting elements to your home will keep your cat curious and physically active.
 Other ways to enrich their environment are including cat-friendly plants like cat grass (an easy to sprout grass that’s safe for cats to eat), a cat drinking fountain, a bird feeder outside their favorite window, a Catio (an enclosed outdoor cat porch), or a cat stroller (if your cat is the adventurous type).

-An enriching environment allows your cat to harness their natural behaviors and instincts which will increase their overall welfare and thus, helps to prevent mental and physical disorders.
+An enriching environment allows your cat to harness their natural behaviors and instincts which will increase their overall welfare and help to prevent mental and physical disorders.
 Very little is better than watching our cats enjoy the things we’ve given them to explore and play on.
 When our cats are happy, we are happy because they contribute to our quality of life too.

 AAFP and ISFM Feline Environmental Needs Guidelines